qjhart/wine-label-app/README.md

 ### Start the development server

+You need the command line polymer tools installed to run the development server

+    sudo npm install -g polymer-cli.

 This command serves the app at `http://localhost:8080` and provides basic URL routing for the app: